mackenney/attendance-system-wacv19/README.md

 This repository hosts the dataset and the code used in the paper.

-Download link (hosted in Google Drive): https://goo.gl/PRuDWT
+Mirror for the database (hosted in Google Drive): https://goo.gl/PRuDWT

 Domingo Mery,
 Ignacio Mackenney,